ChakrikaV/ChakrikaV-portfolio/projects/python-projects/internship/Fraud Detection/readme.md

 The use case focused on predicting the likelihood of fraudulent activity from transaction data.
 This project was designed to:
 - Apply advanced machine learning models in a business context.
-- Handle severe class imbalance and optimize for operationally relevant metrics.
+- Handle severe class imbalance and optimize for key evaluation metrics.
 - Deliver NDA-safe insights and summaries of model performance.

 ---

 ## 🧪 Models Explored

-Several algorithms were evaluated to balance precision and recall:
+Several algorithms were evaluated to balance accuracy and recall:
 - **Logistic Regression**
+- **Decision Tree**
 - **Random Forest**
 - **XGBoost**
-- **Support Vector Machine (SVM)**

 Each model was tuned and compared across multiple evaluation metrics.